Anurag1101/PDF_Merger/README.md

 # PDF Merger

-A Python utility for merging multiple PDF files into a single PDF.
-This script, using the `PyPDF2` library, reads a list of specified PDF files, merges them, and saves the result as a single PDF file.
+A Python utility for merging multiple `PDF` files into a single `PDF`.
+This script, using the `PyPDF2` library, reads a list of specified `PDF` files, merges them, and saves the result as a single `PDF` file.
 It also includes error handling to ensure smooth operation.

 ## Features: